Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

-In this section, we assume that the the $G$-action on $B$ is almost free (with finite stabilizers only).
-With this action, we construct an analytic model of equivariant differential $K$-theory and prove some properties using the results in Section 2.
+In this section, we assume that the $G$-action on $B$ has finite stabilizers only, i.e., for any $b\in B$, $G_b:= \{g\in G: gb=b \}$ is finite.
+With this action, we construct an analytic model of equivariant differential K-theory and prove some properties using the results in Section 2.